-One Piece, a title that could probably not be any more unfitting since anybody who tried watching this show in one sitting should most definitely be comitted to an insane assylum.
+One Piece, a title that could probably not be any more unfitting, considering that anybody who actually tried watching this show in one sitting should most definitely be committed to an insane assylum.
 This thing is huge!
 At the time that I am writing (updating) this review One Piece has had 702 episodes.
 Going with an average episode length of 24 minutes, this adds up to 16848 minutes of One Piece or 280.8 hours of One Piece or roughly 11.7 days (!) of One Piece.
 Which makes you wonder how anybody could have even watched all of it.
 But then again, it is a show that started years ago and probably a childhood favourite for many, me included.
 I remember watching this on TV in the early 2000's and it is still going!
 Holy shit, that is impressive!
-But sometimes you have to put nostalgia aside, when writing a review for example, and all things considered, One Piece just doesn't hold up (anymore).
+But sometimes you have to put nostalgia aside, for example when writing a review, and all things considered, One Piece just doesn't hold up (anymore).

 In recent years Toei Animation has obviously stopped trying.
 I mean this is One Piece, doesn't matter how much effort we put into it, this shit will sell either way.
 Ever since the time skip happened I have been constantly disappointed by the animation as well as the art.
 It lacks detail and looks cheap.
 Character designs no longer have the edge they had before, looking way too clean, which stands in contrast to Oda's original art work.
 Considering that One Piece has the unfortunate problem of having started in the late 90's, the early episodes are of course not really anything impressive either.
 In terms of animation, all that I actually like are the episodes between the start of Enies Lobby and the end of the war, which aren't that impressive either and only account for less than one third of the series.
 This is probably the only show that looked better in 2005 than it does in 2015.
 That alone is straight up pitiful and it doesn't help that it tends to get worse with every passing week.